loadtheaccumulator/glusto/docs/userguide/rpycable.rst

 Undeploying the RPyC Server
 ===========================

-With the RPyC ZeroDeploy automated setup, the RPyC server process running on the remote system does not stop when a connection is closed.
-To stop that process, it is necessary to close the deployed server connection setup by ZeroDeploy.
+With the RPyC Zero-Deploy automated setup, the RPyC server process running on the remote system does not stop when a connection is closed.
+To stop that process, it is necessary to close the deployed server connection setup by Zero-Deploy.

 To list the deployed servers, use the ``rpyc_list_deployed_servers()`` method.